GoogleChromeLabs/chromeos_smart_card_connector/common/js/README.rst

 Using
 -----

-The library is entended to be used in compiled JavaScript code through the Google Closure Compiler (see
+The library is intended to be used in compiled JavaScript code through the Google Closure Compiler (see
 <https://developers.google.com/closure/compiler/>).